JulianKarlBauer/fiberspot/README.md

 Optical measurements, i.e. images taken with conventional cameras, are

-- availabile
+- Availabile
-- cheap
+- Cheap
-- flexible
+- Flexible
-- and offer high resolution.
+- And offer high resolution.

 If a flat, shell-like specimen is illuminated from one side and the transmitted light intensity is measured by on optical sensor (camera) from the other side, we call